terencedignon/ishmail/README.md

 In Phase 1, I will begin by implementing user signup and authentication (using BCrypt).
 There will be a basic landing page after signup that will contain the container for the application's root React component.
-Before building out the front end, I will begin by setting up a full JSON API for Users, Emails, Chats, and Contacts.
+Before building out the front end, I will begin by setting up a full JSON API for Users, Emails, Chats, Contacts, and Activities.

 [Details][phase-one]